People are upset after finding out some McDonald’s fries aren’t vegan

 “I thought everyone knew this,” one person wrote, while another said: “This has been known for at least a decade.”

-In the video, Jordan also noted that the ingredient is used primarily in the US, and that McDonald’s in the UK, Canada, and Australia do not use the ingredient in their fries, which makes the menu item vegan.
+In the video, Jordan also noted that the ingredient is used primarily in the US, and that McDonald’s locations in the UK, Canada and Australia do not use the ingredient in their fries, which makes the menu item vegan.

 “McDonald’s UK French Fries are made by McCain’s using Russet Burbank, Pentland Dell and Shepody potatoes, which are chosen for their quality, taste and long shape when cut.
 The fries are not coated in any fats or substances from an animal.
 Once at the restaurant, our fries are simply cooked in dedicated frying vats in a non-hydrogenated blend of sunflower and rapeseed oil which is 100 per cent suitable for vegans,” McDonald’s UK website reads.